Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Citi Bike system in New York City

-If, on the other hand, you are one of those who are easily overwhelmed in the subway, I recommend you to get to the Whitney Museum by bike, the most sustainable and ecological way to get there in the city of skyscrapers.
-In addition, you can park almost at the door of the museum.
+If, on the other hand, you are one of those who are easily overwhelmed in the subway, I recommend you to get to the Whitney Museum by bike, the most sustainable and ecological means of transport in the city of skyscrapers.
+In addition, you can park almost at the very door of the museum.

-The best option for renting this vehicle is to use the Citi Bike app, New York's public bike rental system.
-New York's Citi Bike is a cheap and fun option to enjoy every corner of the Big Apple on two wheels.
-A perfect plan for families with children.
+The best option to rent this vehicle is to use the Citi Bike application, the public bike rental system in New York, a cheap and fun option to enjoy every corner of the Big Apple on two wheels; although you can also rent a bike for hours in New York.

-Top works not to miss at the Whitney Museum
+Main works you can't miss at the Whitney Museum

 Edward Hopper's